 |Select at least one course in two geographical fields at the 1xx or 2xx-level 1||9|

 |Select a field of specialization from the following:||15|

 |Select nine hours of History in at least two fields outside the Field of Specialization 2||9|

 |Select 9 credits at the 3xx or 4xx - level in appropriate supporting courses 4||9|

 In considering courses that will fulfill this requirement, students are encouraged to:

-Will be taken in the senior year and may be inside or outside the area of concentration.
+Will be taken in the senior year and may be inside or outside the field of specialization.

 To be taken at the 3xx or 4xx-level in appropriate supporting courses; the courses do not all have to be in the same department.
 Supporting courses should study some aspect of culture and society as taught by other disciplines.
 A minimum grade of "C-" is required.

-Students may choose an area of concentration that is either geographic, chronological, or thematic.
-Areas include:
+Students may choose a field of specialization that is either geographic or thematic: